stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
-This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.
+It would be interesting to run this clustering/segmentation at a lower level of product areas - so rather than just the four areas of Meat, Dairy, Fruit, Vegetables, we cluster spending across the sub-categories *below* those categories.
+This would allow us to create more specific clusters and thereby get an even more granular understanding of dietary preferences within the customer base.

-Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.
+Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender, etc. to give an even more well-rounded customer segmentation.

 It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
 <br>